Free Illinois Arrest & Criminal Records (Check Every IL County)

 309-467-3312

-Learn How To Get a Copy of Criminal Records in Illinois
+Learn How To Get a Copy of Criminal Records in IL

 The Illinois State Police is the official provider of certified employment or housing background checks in the state.
 Agencies or businesses must register with the state’s Division of Innovation and Technology for a digital ID to access records online.